OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-output-metadata-schema.md

                             </xs:sequence>
                             <xs:attribute name="Id" use="required">
                               <xs:annotation>
                                 <xs:documentation>zero-based index of this audio track.
-Note: this is not necessarily hello TrackID as used in an MP4 file</xs:documentation>
+Note: this is not necessarily the TrackID as used in an MP4 file</xs:documentation>
                               </xs:annotation>
                               <xs:simpleType>
                                 <xs:restriction base="xs:int">